UniOfGreenwich/softwareproject_-team2/README.md

 <a id="3">[3]</a> Creately.com.
 (2022).
 Sequence Diagram Tutorial – Complete Guide with Examples | Creately.
 Available at: https://creately.com/guides/sequence-diagram-tutorial/

-<a id="2">[2]</a> Bell, D. (2023) Explore the UML sequence diagram, IBM developer.
-Available at: https://developer.ibm.com/articles/the-sequence-diagram/

-<a id="3">[3]</a> Creately.com.
-(2022).
-Sequence Diagram Tutorial – Complete Guide with Examples | Creately.
-Available at: https://creately.com/guides/sequence-diagram-tutorial/

 <a id="4">[4]</a> Lucidchart.
 (2019).
 How to Draw a Sequence Diagram in UML Available at: https://www.lucidchart.com/pages/how-to-draw-a-sequence-diagram-in-UML

 <a id="5">[5]</a> PlantUML.com. (n.d.).
 Use case Diagram syntax and features. [online] Available at: https://plantuml.com/use-case-diagram.